splunk/observability-workshop/content/en/other/hpa/3-deploy-apache.md

 The configured rules will be evaluated for each endpoint discovered.
 If the rule evaluates to true, then the receiver for that rule will be started as configured against the matched endpoint.

 In the file above we tell the OpenTelemetry agent to look for Pods that match the name `apache` and have port `80` open.
 Once found, the agent will configure an Apache receiver to read Apache metrics from the configured URL.
-Note, the K8s DNS based URL in the above YAML for the service.
+Note, the K8s DNS-based URL in the above YAML for the service.

 To use the Apache configuration, you can upgrade the existing Splunk OpenTelemetry Collector Helm chart to use the `otel-apache.yaml` file with the following command: